 When I think about the neo-Nazi and fascist expressions in my community, which have become emboldened and much more public in these last several months, I’m stopped short by these questions.
 Could I do this?
 How would I start?
 I feel my fear choke my throat…my heart beats fast…previous lifetimes roll before my eyes…and I pause, breathe, and start again with an intention to open my heart, to allow my voice and my life to create more peace, more tolerance, more understanding in our world.

-I feel I have a responsibility to speak up when I see hatred, violence, and bigotry around me.
+I feel I have a responsibility to speak up when I see hatred, racism, violence, and bigotry around me.
 I don’t think there is a conflict between working to understand and holding people accountable for their actions.
 Can I hold someone who expresses violent hatred as a fellow human being, worthy of respect, of care, of love?
 Can I see the divine essence of a person who hates, who kills, who expresses violent and racist ideology?
 Can I do this and still hold myself and others accountable for our actions?

 When I ask these questions, I often think of my animals, who, as always, are my greatest teachers and role models.
 “What Would Maddy Do?” is a question I ask frequently.
 My cat Maddy is kind to Milo, the Cat Who Bullies Other Cats.
 Maddy genuinely likes Milo.
 Instead of fighting back, or running away in fear, Maddy stands his ground with Milo.
 When Milo picks on him, swats him, tries to intimidate him, backs him into a corner, Maddy goes still and quiet.
 He says, “I love you, Milo.
+You’re my friend.
 I don’t want you to hurt me.
 I don’t want to hurt you.”
 And 99% of the time, Milo will move away and continue on with his life (which usually involves having a snack and taking a nap.)

 As Brené Brown said in a recent Facebook live broadcast after the Charlottesville incident here in the USA, “We are not hardwired to hurt each other.”